 It may not be grabbing the healthcare information technology (HIT) headlines, but it certainly puts a stranglehold on healthcare delivery when your organization’s network infrastructure is disrupted.
 Without your network infrastructure there is no functioning electronic medical record (EMR), no telemedicine, no communication between medical devices, or any other service delivery you have come to rely on that relies on a network.
 Alex Moore, network engineer, helps us explore the various networking technologies used to support the numerous applications we ae deploying to serve our clinicians and our patients, as well as the special challenges that accompany deploying network technology in the complicated 24/7-365 healthcare environment.

-Mary Logan, President and CEO of the Association for the Advancement of Medical Instrumentation (buy modafinil online eu), stops by to discuss the past, present and future of this progressive and proactive organization.
+Mary Logan, President and CEO of the Association for the Advancement of Medical Instrumentation (AAMI), stops by to discuss the past, present and future of this progressive and proactive organization.
 Since 1967, AAMI has been the primary source of consensus and timely information on medical instrumentation and technology.
 Mary also introduces us to the Healthcare Technology Safety Institute, an AAMI partnership with the Food & Drug Administration (FDA), which endeavors to tackle current and pressing issues surrounding medical instrumentation.
 She then goes on to build excitement for AAMI’s upcoming annual conference, as well as imparts a surprising but important life lesson.